Top 6 Hiking Boots for Wide Feet – 2026 Trail-Tested Picks

 2. Altra Lone Peak ALL-WTHR Mid

 The Altra Lone Peak ALL-WTHR Mid is ideal for those who love the natural feel of trail runners but still need the support of a boot.
 Altra’s signature FootShape™ toe box provides extra space for wider feet, allowing your toes to splay out as you expect.
-The zero-drop design promotes a more freedom walking motion, though it might take some getting used to if you’re new to it.
+The zero-drop design promotes more freedom of walking motion, though it might take some getting used to if you’re new to it.

 The ALL-WTHR Mid is waterproof, with an eVent® bootie to keep your feet dry without sacrificing breathability.
 The lightweight construction and cushy midsole make it a great option for those looking for speed on the trail.